redshift-s/rancheros-docker-media/README.md

 # In RancherOS (SSH)
+## Configure the network
+This changes the default IP assigned to the VM and makes sure it uses correct network settings.
 In shell on local computer (Linux subsystem for Windows 10, (Ubuntu) to get SSH with more functionality on Windows)
 - ssh rancher@10.0.0.XXX
 - ifconfig (check network interfaces)